enyone/blog/_drafts/2017-01-07-Randomness-in-Linux-systems.md

 > _Wikipedia_

 Doing random things on purpose is very difficult.
 Especially with electronics.
-Things may appear asfully random but still are not.
+Things may appear fully random but often are not in fact.

 Still randomness is key part in important practices like cryptography.
 Thus it is important to understand terms **random** and **randomness**.